Madonna with Child between Sts. Flavian and Onuphrius

-Madonna with Child between Saints Flavian and Onuphrius is an oil-on-panel painting by Lorenzo Lotto, signed and dated 1508, now in the Borghese Gallery, Rome, Italy.
+Madonna with Child between Saints Flavian and Onuphrius is an oil-on-panel painting by Lorenzo Lotto, signed and dated 1508, now in the Borghese Gallery, in Rome.

 The painting was executed in the same year of the Recanati Polyptych, when Lotto moved to Rome (although it is not known if he had already painted it before leaving the Marche).
 It was first mentioned in a 1693 document, when it was already part of the Borghese Collection.

 Description

 The painting uses the Holy Conversation composition, with the Madonna and Child in the center between two saints, a scheme widely used by Giovanni Bellini and other Venetian painters of the time.